 We Are Thankful for Our FREE Public Arts Education!

 Thank you to everyone who submitted reasons why you are thankful for having received a free, public high school arts education at Music & Art, Performing Arts, or LaGuardia.
-Please read the wonderful responses below, and if you have not done so already, please submit your own!
-We will continue to add to this page, with the most recent submissions at the top of the page.
+Please read the wonderful responses below and submit your own here (or scroll to the bottom of this page).
+We continue to add to this page, with the most recent submissions at the top.

 There are so many reasons but music was always healing for me.
 Being at LaGuardia gave me the opportunity to learn new skills, challenge myself as a musician and use singing as an outlet all at once.